 Okra Leaves Nutrition

-- Vitamins – A and K (trace amounts)
+- Vitamins – A & K in trace amounts

 - Phytonutrients

-The primary nutritional contribution of okra leaves appears to be the insoluble fiber, good for digestive health.
-Many cultures enjoy okra leaves for the zesty bitter flavor okra leaves add to soups and gumbos.
-[6]https://www.livestrong.com/article/550346-can-you-cook-breaded-okra-in-a-convection-oven/
+Okra leaves contribute beneficial fiber, good for digestive health.
+Many cultures enjoy okra leaves for the zesty and mildly bitter flavor okra leaves add to soups and gumbo.
+[9]https://www.livestrong.com/article/550346-can-you-cook-breaded-okra-in-a-convection-oven/

 We were already fans of okra before knowing any of this information about nutrients.
 Now, we want to grow even more!
 So, how do gardeners plant and cultivate this amazing crop?